jarekbryk/compbioftw/compbioftw.md

 - `control-r` : start searching shell history (start typing to search; enter will enter the current command; `command-.` will cancel)
 - `control-v + [some key]` will literally print `[some key]` - useful if you want to enter a tab and `\t` doesn’t work
 - `history | ![some number]` where `[some number]` is a number of a history command you want to execute (no need to copy and paste)
-- You can also narrow down the last command selection by including the first letter of the last command you want to use, e.g.: `!d</code>` (if your favourite last command starts with `d`)
+- You can also narrow down the last command selection by including the first letter of the last command you want to use, e.g.: `!d` (if your favourite last command starts with `d`)
 - `!$` retrieves the last word of the last command

 ### Shell prompt